ionic-team/stencil-site/src/docs-md/reference/decorators.md

 <a name="component"></a>
 ## Component Decorator

 Each Stencil Component must be decorated with an `@Component()` decorator from the `@stencil/core` package.
-In the simplest case, developer's must provide a HTML `tag` name for the component.
+In the simplest case, developer's must provide an HTML `tag` name for the component.
 Often times, a `styleUrl` is used as well, or even `styleUrls`, where multiple different style sheets can be provided for different application modes/themes.

 Use a relative url to the `.css` file for the styleUrl(s).